howardroark/Markdown-Macros/README.md

 If your goal is to turn Markdown into PDF files or anything related to printing you would be silly to not just build a solution that captures browser output with something like [PhantomJS](http://phantomjs.org/).
 You can build very smart solutions that use SVG and the block model.
+When it comes to visualizations all of the best work is now centered around the browser.

 #### There is no longer a need to compress HTML